 Atlantic Specialty Care is an average-sized nursing home in Atlantic, Iowa.
-We gave this facility an alarming overall grade based on the data we looked at.
-Based on our assessment, this facility probably isn't a good fit for anyone.
-More information on this facility's category grades may be found below.
-Its best category is inspections, which is discussed in the next section.
+This nursing home received a concerning overall grade of D in our grading scheme.
+Based on our assessment, this nursing home likely isn't a great fit for most prospective residents.
+More information on this nursing home's category grades is available below.
+Its best category is short-term care, which is addressed in the next paragraph.

 Atlantic Specialty Care